deepxanshu/further-ai/README.md

 	3. Navigate to /backend -- rename .env-sample to .env and put your OPEN AI keys.

-The application will be accessible at http://localhost:3000.
+The application will be accessible at https://further-ai.vercel.app/ or http://localhost:3000 (locally)

 Summary of Changes